ypid/seafile-wiki/Build-and-deploy-seafile-server-from-source.md

 ### Preparation ###

-The following list is what you need to install on your development machine. __You should install all of them before you build seafile__.
+The following list is all the libraries you need to install on your machine. __You should install all of them before you build seafile__.

 Package names are according to Ubuntu 12.04.
 For other Linux distros, please find their corresponding names yourself.